vfmd/vfmd-spec/doc/specification.md

      3. Set [consumed-character-count] to the length of the _self-closing HTML tag_

+     4. If the HTML tag name of the self-closing HTML tag is either a [verbatim-html-starter-tag-name] or a [verbatim-html-container-tag-name], then set [is-verbatim-html-mode] to _true_

  2. The HTML parser detects a complete opening HTML tag.

     If this happens first, the following is done: